saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/intro.md

 4- [Chain of Responsibility](./chain-of-responsibility.md): Allows an object to pass a request along a chain of potential handlers until the request is handled.

 5- [Iterator](./iterator.md): Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+6- [Mediator](./mediator.md): Defines an object that encapsulates how a set of objects interact.

+5- [Visitor](./visitor.md):  Allows adding further operations to objects without having to modify them.